wondrousWebWorks/portfolio/README.md

 ##### User Story C

-*"As an interest party, I want to be able to naviagte to the developer's GitHub repositories and LinkedIn profile so I can get more detailed information about them."*
+*"As an interest party, I want to be able to navigate to the developer's GitHub repositories and LinkedIn profile so I can get more detailed information about them."*

 ##### User Story D